Godalming Town History Walks Summer 2020

 However it is hoped we may be able to commence again in July and August but obviously this will depend on the advice at that time.
 There are essentially two walks and they will run on alternate months.
 See notes below.

 All the walks start from the Pepperpot at 2.30pm, no booking is required and they are free.
 Just turn up.
 The walks take about 1½ hours and they are fairly easy walking (there is a slight slope in Mill Lane on the approach to Godalming Rail Station).

 July 11th – Walk 1 August 8th – Walk 2

 Walk 1 Looks at the industrial history of the town and the influence it had on the buildings.
 It ends with a walk up Church Street looking at the timber framed buildings, two of which are 15th Century, eight are 16th, six are 17th, three are 18th, six are 19th and the few remaining are 20th Century.

-All the lectures take place at the Octagon (St Peter and St Paul’s Church), Godalming at 7.30 for 8.00pm.
-Tickets available from Godalming Museum in advance or at the door.
+The lectures take place in the Octagon, St Peter and St Paul’s Church, Godalming at 7.30 for 8pm.
+Tickets £5 will be available in the Museum or on the door.